AutodeskGames/stingray-docs/source/stingray_help/getting_started/common_windows/asset_browser.md

 ![](../../images/online_assets.png)

-Use the **Online Assets** tab in the Tree view to browse, search and find online assets.To download and import an asset to use in your project, do either of the following:
+Use the **Online Assets** tab in the Tree view to browse, search and find online assets.To download and import an asset to use in your project, do any of the following:

   - Right-click an asset and select **Download Asset**, or click the **Download and install asset** icon ![](../../images/online_assets_download.png).
   - Select an asset and click the **Download** button in the **Property Editor**.